 ABOUT THE COLLECTION

-The Phillips Collection is home to an extraordinary collection of more than 3,000 works ranging from masterpieces of French impressionism and American modernism to contemporary art.
+The Phillips Collection is home to an extraordinary collection of more than 5,000 works ranging from French impressionism and American modernism to contemporary art.
 By displaying superb works in an intimate setting, founder Duncan Phillips hoped to encourage visitors to appreciate new, challenging forms of artistic expression.
 Art from different eras and places is often juxtaposed and changes often to suggest visual "conversations."

 In accordance with guidelines established by the American Alliance of Museums, The Phillips Collection provides access to collection records and continues to research the provenance of its entire collection.